unified-naming-convention/NamingStandard/api/console.md

 The **console** functions are used to interact with one console window.

-Behavior and examples documented on this page is based on Script-Ware.
+Behavior and examples documented on this page are based on Script-Ware.

 ---